choderalab/openmoltools/README.md

 [![Build Status](https://travis-ci.org/choderalab/gaff2xml.svg)](https://travis-ci.org/choderalab/gaff2xml)
 [![Code Health](https://landscape.io/github/choderalab/gaff2xml/master/landscape.svg)](https://landscape.io/github/choderalab/gaff2xml/master)

-## gaff2xml: Converting Antechamber GAFF files to OpenMM XML format
+## gaff2xml: Tools for Small Molecules, Antechamber, OpenMM, and More.

-This set of tools allows users to automate the conversion of ligand force field parameters from Antechamber formats to OpenMM XML format.
+This set of tools allows users to automate the conversion of GAFF ligand force field parameters from Antechamber formats to OpenMM XML format.
+It also contains several python tools for working with small molecules, packing boxes (python wrappers for packmol), and parameterizing small molecules.

 This tool is in BETA testing: use at your own risk!